modyo/modyo-docs/docs/en/platform/core/team-review.md

 #### Scheduled

-When you decide to schedule a publication or unpublication, the editable version goes into a scheduled state, and when the time comes for publication, that scheduled version will take the place of the version that is published at that time.
+When you decide to schedule a publication, the editable version goes into a scheduled state, and when the time comes for publication, that scheduled version will take the place of the version that is published at that time.
 This way, you can schedule a future change for items, and continue working on the editable version.

 :::warning Warning
 Modyo only allows you to have one scheduled version of each element, so if you schedule a second modification to the element, you will be overwriting the previous scheduled version.
 :::

+Along with the publishing schedule, you can schedule to unpublish.
+When the time comes, the published version will become a backup, leaving the item in question without a published version.

 ### Actions for versioning